 Ms. Lockett is the Founder of LEAP Innovations.
 She has served as its Strategic Advisor since February 2024 and previously served as its CEO since its formation in 2014.
 Prior to her role at LEAP, Ms. Lockett served as President and CEO of New Schools for Chicago, a venture philanthropy organization that invests in the start-up of new public schools, from 2005 to 2014.
-Ms. Lockett served from 1999 to 2006 as Executive Director of the Civic Consulting Alliance, a pro-bono consulting film sponsored by the Civic Committee of the Commercial Club of Chicago that leads strategic planning initiatives, process improvement, and program development projects for government agencies.
+Ms. Lockett served from 1999 to 2005 as Executive Director of the Civic Consulting Alliance, a pro-bono consulting firm sponsored by the Civic Committee of the Commercial Club of Chicago that leads strategic planning initiatives, process improvement, and program development projects for government agencies.
 She also held marketing, sales, and business development roles with Fortune 500 companies including IBM, Kraft Foods and General Mills.
 Ms. Lockett is an independent director of the Federal Home Loan Bank of Chicago.
 She is also a member of The Economic Club of Chicago, The Chicago Network, the Commercial Club of Chicago and a Henry Crown Fellow with the Aspen Institute.
-Recently, Ms. Lockett was named a contributor to Forbes, where she writes about education innovation and the future of learning. learning
+Recently, Ms. Lockett was named a contributor to Forbes, where she writes about education innovation and the future of learning.

 Ms. Lockett is a serial entrepreneur who has led transformation efforts in education, government and the civic arena.
-She founded LEAP Innovations, a national non-profit organization that works with educators and technology companies across the United States, to organization that works with educators and technology companies across the United States, t research, pilot and scale new instructional designs and technology solutions that advance student learning.
+She founded LEAP Innovations, a national non-profit organization that works with educators and technology companies across the United States, to research, pilot and scale new instructional designs and technology solutions that advance student learning.
 Before starting LEAP, Ms. Lockett was a driving force behind Chicago's charter school movement.
 As founding president and CEO of New Schools for Chicago, she helped raise more than \$70 million to support opening 80 new public schools, primarily charters.
-For nearty a decade, she focused on bringing quality public schools to communities of high need and advocating for school choice.
+For nearly a decade, she focused on bringing quality public schools to communities of high need and advocating for school choice.
 Through her prior corporate experience she has gained experience in sales, marketing and business development.